-A film about a son’s loss of his mother produced by Together Films, and funded in part by the Maudsley Charity, was launched in cinemas on 3rd May 2019.
-The feature documentary tells the story of Iain Cunningham, who lost his mother at the age of three, and the journey to discover the story of her life and death.
+A film about a son’s loss of his mother, funded in part by the Maudsley Charity, was launched in cinemas on 3rd May 2019.
+The feature documentary tells the story of Iain Cunningham, who lost his mother at the age of three, and his journey to discover the story of her life and death.

 The film deals with his mother’s mental health difficulties after his birth, which was diagnosed as severe postpartum psychosis.
 Iain faced a confusing silence around her death when growing up, especially from his father, which reveals the stigma and lack of understanding of mental health in the 1970s.